TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

-Although \oursd and \oursc provide the same level of privacy guarantee, they have different privacy interpretations.
+Although \oursd and \oursc provide the same level of privacy quantified by $\varepsilon$-LDP---more specifically, location-level (or event-level) LDP as described in surveys~\cite{DBLP:journals/popets/MirandaPascualGPFS23,DBLP:journals/popets/BuchholzAWNK24}---they have different privacy interpretations.

 In \oursd, the LDP guarantee is provided for the direction information and the subsequent distance information.
-This means that when the usage of \oursd and the perturbed trajectory $\mathcal{T}'$ is publicly known, any observer can hardly infer the private direction $\varphi: \tau'_{i}\to \tau_{i+1}$ and the private distance $r(\varphi): |\tau'_{i}\to \tau_{i+1}|$ from the known $\tau'_{i}$ and $\tau'_{i+1}$. \ Although the distance space $\mathcal{D}_{r(\varphi)}$ relies on a specific direction, it does not leak the direction information, as the direction space $\pdomain = [0,2\pi)$ is independent of any location and \oursd uses the perturbed direction, which preserves LDP.
+This means that when the use of \oursd and the perturbed trajectory $\mathcal{T}'$ is publicly known, any observer can hardly infer the sensitive direction $\varphi: \tau'_{i}\to \tau_{i+1}$ and the sensitive distance $r(\varphi): |\tau'_{i}\to \tau_{i+1}|$ from the known $\tau'_{i}$ and $\tau'_{i+1}$. \ Although the distance space $\mathcal{D}_{r(\varphi)}$ relies on a specific direction, it does not leak the direction information, as the direction space $\pdomain = [0,2\pi)$ is independent of any location and \oursd uses the perturbed direction.

 In \oursc, the LDP guarantee is provided for the two independent distance spaces $\mathcal{D}_a$ and $\mathcal{D}_b$.
-This means that when the usage of \oursc and the perturbed trajectory $\mathcal{T}'$ is publicly known, any observer can hardly infer the private distances $d_a$ and $d_b$.
+This means that when the use of \oursc and the perturbed trajectory $\mathcal{T}'$ is publicly known, any observer can hardly infer the sensitive distances $d_a$ and $d_b$.